xHain-hackspace/xhain-website/content/en/support.md

 ## Become a member

 Members are the heart of our space.
-Typically, members donate €13.37 or more per month and are most active in the use of equipment and tools, as well as the design of the xHain.
-See the wiki for <a href="https://wiki.x-hain.de/en/xHain/members" target="_blank">more details about membership</a>.
+Typically, members donate €13.37 or more per month and are most active in the use of equipment and tools, as well as the design of xHain.
+See our wiki for <a href="https://wiki.x-hain.de/en/xHain/members" target="_blank">more details about membership</a>.

-You can either use the form or just send us a mail with the necessary information.
-After that you will receive an account number and the purpose for setting up a standing order by mail.
+You can either use the form or just send us an email with the necessary information.
+After that you will receive an email with our account number and your reference information for setting up a standing order.

 <form action="https://formspree.io/signup@x-hain.de" method="POST">
     <label for="Name">name: